| S (continued) |

 The Sting (1973)

-In this Depression-Era, Best Picture-winning crime/comedy
+In this Depression-Era period, Best Picture-winning

-from director George Roy Hill:
+crime/comedy from director George Roy Hill:

-- the ragtime music of Scott Joplin on the soundtrack
+- the ragtime music of Scott Joplin on the soundtrack,

 - the introduction of con artist Henry Gondorff/Mr.